Star Trek: Strange New Worlds: Design

 Legacy Effects provided alien prosthetics for the series, and introduced new alien species in almost every episode.
 Per Goldsman's request, Legacy re-designed the prosthetics for Spock's ears and eyebrows to be closer to those used on Nimoy in "The Cage" than the ones from Discovery.
 Prosthetics department head Chris Bridges convinced Peck to shave his eyebrows, which Peck had chosen not to do on Discovery, to improve the process of applying the prosthetics and reduce the time it took from two hours to 70 minutes.
 The make-up and hair team worked on Spock's hairstyle and sideburns, creating a variation on Nimoy's look that suited Peck's face.

 In the initial edit of the series' first episode, Goldsman added a temporary title sequence using the one from The Original Series, with the franchise's famous "Space: the final frontier..." monologue and images of the Enterprise in space.
 This inspired the actual title sequence which was designed by creative studio Picturemill.
 It begins with a "start-up sequence" where the Enterprise becomes illuminated and Mount gives the opening narration, followed by visuals of the Enterprise flying through interstellar locations and visiting the titular "strange new worlds".
 This was compared to the "exploratory-style title sequence" from Star Trek: Voyager (1995–2001).

 Filming

-The series is filmed at CBS Stages Canada in Mississauga, Ontario, under the working title Lily and Isaac.
+The series was filmed at CBS Stages Canada in Mississauga, Ontario, under the working title Lily and Isaac.
 The directors were encouraged to bring a unique look and tone to each episode to highlight the series' episodic approach.
 Paramount+ constructed a video wall to allow for virtual production, based on the StageCraft technology used on the Disney+ series The Mandalorian (2019–2023).
 The new virtual set was built in Toronto by visual effects company Pixomondo, and features a 270-degree, 70 ft by 30 ft horseshoe-shaped LED volume with additional LED panels in the ceiling to aid with lighting.
 The technology uses the game engine software Unreal Engine to display computer-generated backgrounds on the LED screens in real-time during filming; additional filming to support these visual effects took place in New Mexico.